Step 01

 Rehearsing the shift from first shock into posture recovery, orientation, and safe action.

-The method is calibrated for institutions that need a program children can rehearse, retain, and apply beyond the mat.
+The method is calibrated for institutions ready to host a controlled pilot or program cycle that children can rehearse, retain, and apply beyond the mat.

 Cohort example

-In a standard cohort, one instructor works with up to nine participants.
+In the cohort model, one instructor works with up to nine participants.
 Two are active in the exercise while a third observes under structured prompts.
 Then the roles rotate, combining physical rehearsal, guided observation, correction, and reflection in the same learning cycle.

 Safeguarding, scope, and accountability

-For schools, nonprofits, faith-based organizations, and community partners ready to invest upstream before risk becomes crisis.
+For schools, nonprofits, community partners, and faith-based institutions ready to invest upstream before risk becomes crisis.